paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

     (xxv) section 6056 (relating to returns relating to certain employers required to report on health insurance coverage),

-    (xxvi) section 6050Y (relating to returns relating to certain life insurance contract transactions),11 So in original.
-Probably should be followed by “or”.
+    (xxvi) section 6050Y (relating to returns relating to certain life insurance contract transactions),

     (xxvii) section 6045A(d) (relating to returns for certain digital assets),

+    (xxviii) section 6050Z (relating to reports relating to long-term care premium statements), or

+    (xxix) section 6050AA(a) (relating to returns relating to applicable passenger vehicle loan interest received in trade or business from individuals),

   (C) any statement of the amount of payments to another person required to be made to the Secretary under—